Convective inhibition

+Definition

 CIN is the amount of energy required to overcome the negatively buoyant energy the environment exerts on an air parcel.
 In most cases, when CIN exists, it covers a layer from the ground to the level of free convection (LFC).
 The negatively buoyant energy exerted on an air parcel is a result of the air parcel being cooler (denser) than the air which surrounds it, which causes the air parcel to accelerate downward.
 The layer of air dominated by CIN is warmer and more stable than the layers above or below it.

+Influence on weather

 The situation in which convective inhibition is measured is when layers of warmer air are above a particular region of air.
 The effect of having warm air above a cooler air parcel is to prevent the cooler air parcel from rising into the atmosphere.
 This creates a stable region of air.
 Convective inhibition indicates the amount of energy that will be required to force the cooler packet of air to rise.
 This energy comes from fronts, heating, moistening, or mesoscale convergence boundaries such as outflow and sea breeze boundaries, or orographic lift.

 Typically, an area with a high convection inhibition number is considered stable and has very little likelihood of developing a thunderstorm.
 Conceptually, it is the opposite of CAPE.

 CIN hinders updrafts necessary to produce convective weather, such as thunderstorms.
 Although, when large amounts of CIN are reduced by heating and moistening during a convective storm, the storm will be more severe than in the case when no CIN was present.

 CIN is strengthened by low altitude dry air advection and surface air cooling.
 Surface cooling causes a small capping inversion to form aloft allowing the air to become stable.
 Incoming weather fronts and short waves influence the strengthening or weakening of CIN.

+Calculation

 CIN is calculated by measurements recorded electronically by a Rawinsonde (weather balloon) which carries devices which measure weather parameters, such as air temperature and pressure.
 A single value for CIN is calculated from one balloon ascent by use of the equation below.
 The z-bottom and z-top limits of integration in the equation represent the bottom and top altitudes (in meters) of a single CIN layer, $T_{v,parcel}$ is the virtual temperature of the specific parcel and $T_{v,env}$ is the virtual temperature of the environment.
 In many cases, the z-bottom value is the ground and the z-top value is the LFC.
 CIN is an energy per unit mass and the units of measurement are joules per kilogram (J/kg).
 CIN is expressed as a negative energy value.
 CIN values greater than 200 J/kg are sufficient to prevent convection in the atmosphere.